Akshayak5/RESUME-ANALYZER/README.md

 ## 🧠RESUME-ANLYZER

-The AI Resume Analyzer is a web-based application that analyzes resumes using Natural Language Processing (NLP) techniques to extract important information such as candidate details, skills, and experience.
-The system evaluates the extracted data and generates a resume score based on industry-relevant skill requirements.
+The AI Resume Analyzer is a web-based application designed to automate and enhance the process of resume evaluation using Natural Language Processing (NLP) and AI techniques.
+The system allows users to upload resumes in multiple formats such as PDF, DOCX, DOC, and TXT, and extracts essential information including candidate details, skills, and experience.

-The application also identifies missing skills and provides suggestions to help candidates improve their profiles.
-Additionally, it recommends suitable job roles by matching the candidate’s skill set with common industry roles and displaying a match percentage.
+The application analyzes the extracted data to generate a resume score based on industry-relevant parameters such as skill diversity, demand, and completeness.
+It identifies missing or in-demand skills and provides actionable suggestions to help candidates improve their resumes and increase their employability.

-The platform includes a skill verification feature, allowing candidates to validate their abilities through short tests.
-Verified skills are highlighted, making it easier for recruiters to identify qualified candidates.
+In addition, the system offers job role recommendations by matching candidate skills with industry roles and calculating a match percentage.
+A unique skill verification module enables users to validate their abilities through short tests, with verified skills highlighted to improve credibility.

+The platform also includes advanced features such as resume history tracking, trending skills analysis, and a career roadmap generator, which provides insights into required skills, learning paths, estimated time to achieve job readiness, and expected salary ranges.

+An AI Resume Enhancer, powered by advanced AI models, improves resume quality by correcting errors, refining content, and generating stronger bullet points.
+Users can download the enhanced resume for further use.

-Furthermore, the system provides an employer search module that enables recruiters to filter and find potential candidates based on specific skills and resume scores.
-Overall, the AI Resume Analyzer helps streamline resume evaluation, assists candidates in improving their resumes, and supports recruiters in efficiently identifying suitable talent.
+For recruiters, the system provides an employer search module that enables efficient candidate filtering based on skills, scores, and experience, along with options to shortlist and export candidate data.

+Overall, the AI Resume Analyzer streamlines resume screening, assists candidates in building stronger profiles, and helps recruiters identify suitable talent efficiently, making it a comprehensive solution for modern recruitment and career development.

 ## ✨Features